GluuFederation/docs-ce-prod/docs/source/admin-guide/saml.md

 # SAML IDP
 ## Overview
-The Gluu Server bundles the free open source [Shibboleth SAML IDP](https://www.shibboleth.net/products/identity-provider/) to support outbound SAML single sign-on (SSO).
-To include Shibboleth in any Gluu Server deployment, opt in when prompted during Gluu Server installation.
+The Gluu Server acts as a SAML identity provider (IDP) to support outbound SAML single sign-on (SSO).

-In an outbound SAML SSO transaction a website or application (known as a Service Provider, or "SP") redirects a user to a designated identity provider (IDP) for authentication and authorization.
-The IDP will authenticate the user and upon successful authentication, the user is sent back to the SP with an active session.
+In outbound SAML SSO transactions, external websites or applications (known as a Service Provider, or "SP") redirect users to the Gluu Server for authentication and authorization.
+Upon successful authentication, the user is redirected back to the SP with personal attributes and an active SSO session.

-Trust must be pre-established between the IDP (Gluu Server) and SP (target application) in order for the transaction to work.
-The following section of the docs cover how to configure the Gluu SAML IDP for SSO.
+Trust must be pre-established between the SP and Gluu.
+The following section of the docs covers how to configure the Gluu SAML IDP for SSO.

 !!!
 Note
-    If you need to support inbound SAML to integrate with external partner or customer IDPs, review the [inbound SAML authentication guide](../authn-guide/inbound-saml-passport.md).
+    To support an inbound SAML workflow, where users are redirected to an external IDP for authentication (e.g. Social Login), review the [inbound SAML authentication guide](../authn-guide/inbound-saml-passport.md).

 ## Trust Relationship Requirements
 In the Gluu Server, the SAML IDPs SSO configuration is called a Trust Relationship (TR).
 Each TR requires the infomation listed below.